Blanche Brillon Macdonald: Activism

 In the 1960s, Brillon become more involved in the Aboriginal community in Vancouver.
-One year after the Friendship Centre opened (called The Vancouver Indian Centre at the time), she was sitting on the board.
+One year after the Friendship Centre opened (called the Vancouver Indian Centre at the time), she was sitting on the board.
 She also worked with First Nations designers and promoted Indigenous models.
 Brillon ran self-appreciation classes in prisons (for men and women) at Oakalla, Matsqui and Maples Women's Prison.
-She was working for the United Native Nations of which she organized the first ever United Native Nations Conference, the Friendship Centre, and was a founding member of the Professional Native Woman's Association.
+She was working for the United Native Nations for which she organized the first ever United Native Nations Conference, the Friendship Centre, and was a founding member of the Professional Native Women's Association.

 Brillon lived with her children on the Musqueam Indian Reserve in the 1980s.
 She also taught classes to Musqueam youth.
 In 1980, Blanche was adopted into the James Sewid Family at an Alert Bay Potlatch Ceremony.

-In 1985, she won the YWCA Woman of Distinction Award for Business and the Professions.
-Brillon initiated a journalism program for Native students as well as a newspaper catering towards First Nation communities across British Columbia.
-For her work, she was honored with a Women of Distinction Award from the YWCA for business and entrepreneurship as well as for her role as the Chief Executive Officer of the Native Communications Society of B.C.
+In 1985, she won the YWCA Women of Distinction Award for Business and the Professions.
+Brillon initiated a journalism program for Native students, as well as a newspaper catering to First Nations communities across British Columbia.
+For her work, she was honored with a Women of Distinction Award from the YWCA for business and entrepreneurship, as well as for her role as the chief executive officer of the Native Communications Society of B.C.
 She was a board member for the Better Business Bureau (BBB), the Modelling Association of America, the New Play Centre, and the Lakeside Advisory Board for Women.

 Brillon initiated a journalism program for Native students as well as a newspaper catering towards First Nation communities across British Columbia.
-For her work, she was honored with a Women of Distinction Award from the YWCA for business and entrepreneurship as well as for her role as the Chief Executive Officer of the Native Communications Society of B.C.
+For her work, she was honored with a Women of Distinction Award from the YWCA for business and entrepreneurship as well as for her role as the CEO of the Native Communications Society of B.C.
 She was a board member for the Better Business Bureau (BBB), the Modelling Association of America, the New Play Centre, and the Lakeside Advisory Board for Women.